sheersh1111/url-shortener/README.md

  Also storing password in a hashed form, by passing bcrypt library function in user defined database method, as you wil see once you navigate to /model/userModel.js file.

 # Authorization: Protected routes for access to resources.
   For , this feature, in /middleware/auth.js I have provided function isAuthenticatedUser ,acts as a middleware for protected route in routes/routes.js(functions in this file).
 #URL Shortening API:
   Route for this API is in routes/routes.js and Function is in urlController.

+# Rate Limiting:
+ I have directly used that in routes.js file as only one endpoint was to be limited.
+ I have installed express-rate-limit package for that, initialized the rateLimiter values for desired 10 calls per hour for shorten post request. added the function as a middleware in /shorten api request.

 # Error Handling:
   In file /utils/errorHandler.js function extends to Error and uses Error.captureStackTrace and then passed to middleware/error.js file as a constructor.
   This way , inbuilt and both user raised error can be handled.